keras-team/keras-io/guides/md/keras_hub/function_calling_with_keras_hub.md

     """
     Executes Python code and captures any stdout output.

-    ⚠️  SECURITY WARNING ⚠️
     This function uses eval() and exec() which can execute arbitrary code.
     NEVER use this function with untrusted code in production environments.
     Always validate and sanitize code from LLMs before execution.
-    Consider using a sandboxed environment or code analysis tools.

     Args:
         code_string (str): The code to execute (expression or statements).